Despite NJT’s “95% On-Time Performance” stat, your train is constantly late.

 What we’re doing: We’re advocating a plan that gets another tunnel into New York Penn ASAP.
 We want to see NYP’s platforms and access points redesigned to flow better—the trains can leave sooner, and it won’t make you miss them.

-NJT should spend more money on the Amtrak route every New York train uses, not new locomotives and cars
+NJT should spend more money on the Amtrak route every New York train uses, not on new locomotives and cars.

 What we’re doing: We’re advocating for significantly more investment in Northeast Corridor improvements, especially in the most heavily used stretch (from Newark to New York).
 We’re also advocating a plan that gets another tunnel into New York Penn ASAP.

-As if aging rail infrastructure that isn’t getting fixed and terrible on time performance weren’t enough, NYP has major passenger flow issues too.
+As if aging rail infrastructure that isn’t getting fixed and terrible on-time performance weren’t enough, NYP has major passenger flow issues, too.
 It takes an engineer’s eye to spot these problems, but fortunately the Coalition has one: Joe Clift, a former planner for the LIRR.
-Here’s what he found: there are heaps of obstructions on NJT’s platforms, and thick metal doors that passengers have to hold open to get into the concourse.
-And as much as we all love them, NJT’s preference for escalators is a liability: they can handle fewer passengers for the same amount of space as the stairwells they replaced, and when they break down they become mediocre staircases with uncomfortably-tall steps.
-Next time you have some time to kill at NYP walk over to the LIRR side and go down to one of their platforms.
-You’ll be amazed by how much wider and more open they look (despite being exactly the same width as the NJT platforms) because they’ve been optimized for moving people.
+Here’s what he found: there are heaps of obstructions on NJT’s platforms, and thick metal doors that passengers have to hold open to get into the concourse—and as much as we all love them, NJT’s preference for escalators is a liability: they can handle fewer passengers for the same amount of space as the stairwells they replaced, and when they break down they become mediocre staircases with uncomfortably-tall steps.
+Next time you have some time to kill at NY Penn, walk over to the LIRR side and go down to one of their platforms.
+You’ll be amazed by how much wider and more open they look (despite being exactly the same width as the NJT platforms), because they’ve been optimized for moving people.